Healthcare Workers Injury

 Personal injury lawsuits involve more investigation and careful planning than workers’ compensation since liability won’t lie with your employer.
 Note that you cannot sue your employer for your injuries, so this is often reserved for third-party liability, such as in the case of an equipment manufacturer or another worker.

 Seeking Legal Aid

 Upon suffering an injury while on the job, the first thing you should do is seek medical help and report the injury.
 After that, obtain legal help.
 Workers’ compensation law has numerous pitfalls and complexities, and your employer can very easily use those against you.
 Having an experienced workers’ compensation attorney on your side will help you avoid the pitfalls and obstacles insurance companies will throw at you.

-For the assistance you need in seeking compensation, contact Hart & David today.
+For the assistance you need in seeking compensation, contact Hart David Carson LLP today.
 With a free consultation, we can determine the viability and best plan of action for your case.

 "They are professional and driven individuals that are passionate about what they do.
 They listened and worked with me from beginning to end.
 I strongly encourage using them!
 You will not be disappointed!"Shannon D.

 "The breadth of their practice areas allows them to service a broad range of clients and their attorneys vary in specialties, ensuring clients receive exceptional representation in any of the firm's practice areas."Mark S.

 "They care.
 We were taken with open hearts and open minds when we looked for our special needs trust."Daniel B.